Weapons Charge Defense

 • Use or possession of a handgun and an armor-piercing bullet during crime

-• Use of facsimilie firearms
+• Use of facsimile firearms

-• Sale of distribution of imitation firearms
+• Sale of, distribution of, imitation firearms

 • Charges relating to firearms silencers